 Read Kristen's Bio

-Kristen graduated magna cum laude from Providence College with a B.A. in psychology and holds a M.Ed. degree in human resources education from Boston University.
-Kristen enjoys adventures with her husband, two children, and dog, and likes reading, food and wine, and being near the water.
+Kristen graduated magna cum laude from Providence College with a B.A. in Psychology and holds a M.Ed. in Human Resource Education from Boston University.
+In addition to her career, Kristen enjoys her other roles as a wife, mom, soccer coach, and small business owner.
+Kristen loves travels and adventures with her family, enjoys food and wine, and living on the coastline of Connecticut.

 Zanaiya Léon (she/her/hers)